 Beyond the sea of numbers and an alphabet soup of portfolios and options, there are only 7 numbers that if you have a clear understanding of each of them is a huge sign that you have financial control of your money and are instantly be in a better position than more than half Americans.
-Even if you don’t know everything, if you have a good, fairly aware of these number (within a couple hundred dollars) then you can be in good shape.
+Even if you don’t know everything, if you have a good understanding, or even fairly aware of these numbers (within a couple of hundred dollars) then you can be in good shape.

 So here’s what you need to know and how to find it out if you don’t.

 Income: How Much Money Do You Take Home?

 This refers to your salary or wages that you receive from your job or investments etc.